lliicassie/AIST_Analyzer/README.md

 **UPDATE**

 The preliminary framework of the project has been uploaded.
-Including the interface between C++ and Python, the GUI module, and the a bit of calculation scripts.
+Including the interface between C++ and Python, the GUI module, and a bit of python calculation scripts.

-**NEED HELP**

-Any issues and solutions will be greatly appreciated and welcome.